-A short film by Shehroze Khan.
-Starring Fady Elsayed.
+A short film written by: Mohammedally Shushtari, directed by: Shehroze Khan and starring: Fady Elsayed.

 In 2021, Gambling Education Network began working with Fully Focussed and Million Youth Media on a short film to help raise awareness and understanding of the disproportionate gambling harm experienced by young people from minority backgrounds.

 Lived Experiences of Gambling Harm

 Gambling Education Network is a leading UK charity that was established in November 2020 by individuals with lived experience to create as much positive impact in reducing and preventing gambling-harm as possible.

 We want to eliminate the devastating effects of gambling-harm in the current generation of those suffering and prevent the effects reaching future generations.